icon-bg

 How to scan Windows devices

-Scanning a network for Windows computers is not just a routine task; it's a critical aspect of network management that serves multiple vital functions essential for maintaining the health and security of IT environments.
-One of the primary reasons for conducting such scans is to gather detailed information about each computer's hardware and software configurations.
+Scanning Windows computers on the network is an important task that provides invaluable information about hardware and software components, allowing you to effectively manage your IT infrastructure.
 This data is crucial for assessing the performance levels of various equipment, identifying any potential hardware or software issues, and ensuring compatibility across the network.

 How to scan Windows computers on a local network?